-The authority has, as at 1^{st} April 2019, 7 food premises on its database that are subject to programmed food hygiene interventions.
-Six are catering establishment with 3 being rated '5', two being rated '4', one rated '3' and one exempt business as it is a transporter.
-Of these 7, 4 are Band C, 1 is Band D, and 2 are Band E.
+The authority has, as at 1st April 2021, 9 food premises on its database that are subject to programmed food hygiene interventions. seven are catering establishment with two being rated '5', three being rated '4', one rated '3', two new food business and one exempt business as it is a transporter.
+Of these 9, 4 are Band C, 1 is Band D, 2 are Band E and 2 are unrated.